Is Managing Your IoT Contact Center Affecting Your Technician Dispatch Rate Too? A Case Study

 Following a short proof of concept, the TechSee solution was introduced to the majority of the company’s customer support operation, and implemented immediately.

-With TechSee’s experience in Implementing a disruptive new technology into a call center is the company was able to install quickly and efficiently.
+With TechSee’s experience in implementing a disruptive new technology into IoT contact centers, the company was able to install the technology quickly and efficiently.

 - Lower technician dispatch rate